leosac/access-control/src/modules/websock-api/WebSockAPI.md

       However, it is still required.
 When responding to a request, the
     3. See each API call for the content they return.

-For `status` code value, see Leosac::Module::WebSockAPI::StatusCode.
+For `status` code value, see Leosac::APIStatusCode.

 Below are a few examples in a few different situations.